Posts Tagged ‘marriage’

-Honorary Faggot
+Honorary Homo

 I was terribly nervous the night before election day.
 I had volunteered to work all day for the No-on-8 campaign.
 The training had been rather intimidating, and I was afraid that I might misrepresent the campaign.
 I might get sassy with some evangelical.
 Being straight and perhaps naive about what prejudice I might encounter, I worried that I might lose my temper.